cbuchko/old-website/_posts/2020-09-06-community-script.md

 <div class = "action">The banter continues.</div>

 <p class = "character"> SHIRLEY </p>
-What were you saing about preserving the integrity of the teams?
+What were you saying about preserving the integrity of the teams?

 <p class = "character"> JEFF </p>
 That integrity was lost a long time ago when Greendale's equality initiative resulted in three water polo drownings.